 Daily meals for the Reyes include staples like cassava, rice, plantains, and beans in addition to onions, celery, garlic, carrots, limes, lettuce, cucumber, tomatoes, oranges, malanga, otoe, chayote, and cilantro.
 These meals come from the permanent vegetable garden around their home.
 Just behind their 600 square foot house (that sleeps ten family members), a dozen chickens (and their many chicks) make their home.

-With the help of Mariano (who we keep telling you about—don’t worry—there will be a story about him soon!), the Reyes have planted more than 150 trees on their land.
+With the help of Field Trainer Mariano Navarro, the Reyes have planted more than 150 trees on their land.
 This number doesn’t include all of the trees Joaquín let grow on his land as part of natural regeneration before starting to work with us.
 They’ve also built live fences with trees.

 The rest of the land is a mix of annual crops, preserved land, and highly dense agroforestry systems, where trees and annual crops live in harmony with each other.
 Mariano encourages the Reyes to continue mulching, terracing, and intercropping, systems he’s helping them to improve with every visit.